Some posts contain compensated links. Please read this disclaimer for more info.

 How To Tip In Bulgaria

-There is no hard and fast rule when it comes to tipping in Bulgaria, but especially in the tourist resorts, town, and cities, workers will be very grateful for any tip you choose to leave.
-Bulgarian wages are quite low compared to other neighboring countries, and they often rely on tips to top up their salaries at the end of the month.
+There is no hard and fast rule for tipping in Bulgaria, but especially in the tourist resorts, towns, and cities, workers will be very grateful for any tip you choose to leave.
+Bulgarian wages are relatively low compared to other neighboring countries, and they often rely on tips to top up their salaries at the end of the month.

-If you’re visiting Bourgas or Varna in particular, you’ll find there is a growing tipping culture; and it has become customary.
+If you’re visiting Bourgas or Varna in particular, you’ll find a growing tipping culture; and it has become customary.

 Tips are heavily relied upon, particularly in bars and restaurants, with 10% of the bill the regular tipping amount.
-If you really feel that your service was high quality, a little more (15%) will be much received.
+If you feel that your service was high quality, a little more (15%) would be much received.

-Bartenders will also appreciate a tip of between 1 to 2 Lev also; if you want to make it a little less awkward, when you receive your bill, just round your amount up to the nearest suitable round figure and then leave before you get your change – less cringe!
+Bartenders will also appreciate a tip of between 1 to 2 Lev; if you want to make it a little less awkward, when you receive your bill, just round your amount up to the nearest suitable round figure and then leave before you get your change – less cringe!

-Tour guides also rely upon tips to boost their salaries, and in this case, 10% of the cost of the tour is an excellent marker to go with.
-If you want to tip your taxi driver, again round up the fare to the nearest whole number, or consider adding on another lev or two if the service was extra spesh.
+Tour guides also rely upon tips to boost their salaries, and in this case, 10% of the tour’s cost is an excellent marker to go with.
+If you want to tip your taxi driver, again round up the fare to the nearest whole number, or consider adding another lev or two if the service was extra special.